velovision/rearview/README.md

 The performance is not satisfactory.
 640x360, quality=30 results in severe frame drops outdoors.
 320x180 is better but too low of a resolution.

-My goal is to run H265 over SRT.
+My goal is to run hardware-accelerated H265 over SRT.
 So far I haven't succeeded.

 MJPEG over SRT
 + Works